-The last two formulas, FMode1 and FMode2, specify the time to produce a result when the system is in fast mode.
+The last two formulas FMode1 and FMode2 specify the time to produce a result when the system is in fast mode.
 The task priorities ensure that the first set of data is processed in slow mode.
-Thus, there are two cases: 1) if a reading is received in fast mode and the previous reading was processed in slow mode less than K (global) μ sec ago, then some of the information cached from that previous computation can be used to speed the processing of the current reading, so the time to produce the result is from L_4 to U_4 μ sec; 2) if the previous reading was processed in fast mode or was processed more than $K \mu$ sec ago, then the time to produce the result is from L_5 to $U_5 \mu \sec (U_4 < U_5 < U_3)$.
-In graphical formulas, we use a vertical layout with the classical boolean operators, e.g., implication (\Rightarrow) in FMode1 and FMode2, and disjunction (\lor) in FMode2.
-The searches in the antecedent of the implication in FMode1 are strong, since the time from a Fast to the next Result must lie in $[L_4, U_4]$ only if the Slow preceding this Fast actually occurred no more than $K \mu$ sec ago.
+Thus, there are two cases: 1) if a reading is received in fast mode and the previous reading was processed in slow mode less than K (global) μ sec ago, then some of the information cached from that previous computation can be used to speed the processing of the current reading, so the time to produce the result is from L_4 to U_4 μsec; 2) if the previous reading was not processed in slow mode or was processed more than $K \mu$ sec ago, then the time to produce the result is from L_5 to $U_5 \ \mu \text{sec}$ ($U_4 < U_5 < U_3$).
+In graphical formulas, we use a vertical layout with the classical boolean operators, e.g., implication (\Rightarrow) in FModel and FMode2, and disjunction (\vee) in FMode2.
+The searches in the antecedents of the implications are strong, since the time from a Fast to the next Result depends on the events in the antecedent actually occurring within the specified time bounds.
+The bi-directional search arrow in FModel further restricts the event located by the first search to be the last Slow that precedes a Fast, and in FMode2 it restricts the event located by the first search to be the last Fast or Slow that precedes a Fast.
 The antecedent of FMode2 asserts that either the actual time of the interval exceeds K or the event that starts the interval is a Fast.

 In addition to specifying the timing properties of unimplemented tasks, we can also use GIL to specify constraints on the environment in which the program executes.
-For example, the sensor device in our example can generate interrupts at most every $F \mu$ sec.
-We express this constraint with the GIL formula IntFreq in Fig. 4.
+For example, the sensor device in our example can generate interrupts at most every $F \ \mu$ sec.
+We express this constraint with the GIL formula IntFreq in Figure 4.